javiearth/git-course/git-course.md

 `$ git reset HEAD~1`

-If you use `git reflog` you'll see that 'master' and 'HEAD' have moved to the second newest commit (Add spanish omelette to recipe.md).
+If you use `git reflog` you'll see that 'master' and 'HEAD' have moved to the second newest commit (Add Spanish omelette to recipe.md).
 That means that the last version of the branch master is this commit, and not the newest so if you type `$ git checkout master` you won't recover the last commit.
 The history of the branch master has been re-written.
-The commit 'Reove onion from spanish omelette in recipes.md" is no longer a commit of the branch master.
+The commit 'Reove onion from Spanish omelette in recipes.md" is no longer a commit of the branch master.

-We can recover the the commit where we remove onion from the spanish recipe by using `checkout` (the HEAD won't move but we'll recover the files in the working directory) or with `reset` (the HEAD will move again to that commit).
+We can recover the the commit where we remove onion from the Spanish recipe by using `checkout` (the HEAD won't move but we'll recover the files in the working directory) or with `reset` (the HEAD will move again to that commit).
 In both cases you need the hash of the commit, you can obtain it with `reflog`.

 ```
 Remember: